UniTime/unitime-doc/edit-curriculum.md

 ## Screen Description

-The Edit Curriculum screen provides interface for editing an existing curriculum.
+The Add and Edit Curriculum screens provide interfaces for editing an existing curriculum and adding a new curriculum.

 ![Edit Curriculum](images/edit-curriculum-1.png){:class='screenshot'}